danwing/settle-charter/charter.md

 Port Translation (NAPT)), lack of domain name delegation, and ongoing certificate renewal.

+While some systems use cloud rendezvous (e.g., cloud printing, most IoT systems), direct connection to the local network server has better fate sharing, availability, privacy, bandwidth, and latency.

 # Goals

 A primary goal of SETTLE WG is to provide implementation and operational